 Marguerite was born in Ireland on 1 September 1789 to a small landowner named Edmund Power.
 Her childhood was not particularly happy because of her father’s controlling character, drunkenness, and poverty.
 Moreover, in 1804, at the tender age of fifteen, a compulsory marriage was forced upon her by her father.

-Marguerite married a drunken English officer named Captain Maurice St. Leger Farmer.
-From the start, it was an unhappy marriage.
+She married a drunken English officer named Captain Maurice St. Leger Farmer, and, from the start, it was an unhappy marriage.
 Marguerite barely spoke of her marriage, although she once said that “she had not been long under her husband’s roof when it became evident that he was subject to fits of insanity.”
 Apparently, her father had been aware but concealed the information from her, and, in addition, according to Marguerite:

 “[Her husband] frequently treated her with personal violence; he used to strike her on the face, pinch her till her arms were black and blue, lock her up whenever he went abroad, and … left her without food till she felt almost famished.”

 It should therefore come as no surprise that Marguerite left him after three months of marriage.
-Moreover, Farmer was eventually imprisoned for debts and during that imprisonment, in October 1817, he died.
-He was involved in a drunken orgy and fell out the prison window.
+Moreover, Farmer was eventually imprisoned for debts and during that imprisonment, in October 1817, he died after being involved in a drunken orgy that resulted in him falling out the prison window.
 Continue reading →

 Today’s guest is Jacqueline Reiter.
 Jacqueline has a PhD in late 18th century political history from the University of Cambridge.
 A professional librarian, she lives in Cambridge with her husband and two children.
 Jacqueline also researches and writes about the life of John Pitt, 2nd Earl of Chatham.